Serotiny

-Fire-mediated serotiny
+Pyriscence

-In the southern hemisphere, fire-mediated serotiny is found in angiosperms in fire-prone parts of Australia and South Africa.
+In the Southern Hemisphere, fire-mediated serotiny, pyriscence, is found in angiosperms in fire-prone parts of Australia and South Africa.
 It is extremely common in the Proteaceae of these areas, and also occurs in other taxa, such as Eucalyptus (Myrtaceae) and even exceptionally in Erica sessiliflora (Ericaceae).
-In the northern hemisphere, it is found in a range of conifer taxa, including species of Pinus, Cupressus, Sequoiadendron, and more rarely Picea.
+In the Northern Hemisphere, it is found in a range of conifer taxa, including species of Pinus, Cupressus, Sequoiadendron, and more rarely Picea.

 Since even non-serotinous cones and woody fruits can provide protection from the heat of fire, the key adaptation of fire-induced serotiny is seed storage in a canopy seed bank, which can be released by fire.
 The fire-release mechanism is commonly a resin that seals the fruit or cone scales shut, but which melts when heated.
 This mechanism is refined in some Banksia by the presence inside the follicle of a winged seed separator which blocks the opening, preventing the seed from falling out.
 Thus, the follicles open after fire, but seed release does not occur.
 As the cone dries, wetting by rain or humidity causes the cone scales to expand and reflex, promoting seed release.
 The seed separator thus acts as a lever against the seeds, gradually prying them out of the follicle over the course of one or more wet-dry cycles.
 The effect of this adaptation is to ensure that seed release occurs not in response to fire, but in response to the onset of rains following fire.